 - Turn the water off while brushing your teeth or shaving.

 - Channel your inner plumber.
 You can save more than 150 gallons for each leak that you fix inside and outside of your home.
 Think about faucets, fixtures and pipes.

 - Flush the toilet only when necessary.
 Never use the toilet as an ashtray or wastebasket.

 - Never do laundry or run the dishwasher with less than a full load.
 This simple method can save up to 30 gallons per week. (back to top)

 - Save up to 250 gallons of water a week when watering your lawn!
-Water your landscaping before dawn or after the sun sets when there's less evaporation.
-Adjust your sprinklers so they don't spray on sidewalks, driveways or streets.
-(Still addicted to grass, tear out your turf and replace it with beautiful native plants that use less water.)
+Water your landscaping before dawn or after the sun sets when there’s less evaporation.
+Adjust your sprinklers so they don’t spray on sidewalks, driveways or streets.

 - Always use a broom when cleaning your driveway, patio or balcony; never a hose.
 (Be aware, if you hose dirty water into the street, you could also be in violation of laws that prohibit sending pollution down the storm drain!)

 - Work with your HOA to make sure your representatives aren’t wasting water and money! (back to top)

 - Install a water filtration system so that fresh, clean water flows directly into people’s reusable glasses, bottles and mugs.
 This may prevent people from using hundreds of single use bottles that take three times as much water to produce as they hold to drink.

 - Check with your building’s landscaping and maintenance crews to make sure they use water-friendly practices to clean and care for your building.